 So each year as I watch the cranberries bubble in the pot, I am taken back to the early days of “online” genealogy when there were real people at the other end of the discovery of a document.
 I love the ease of Ancestry, but miss the connection with people all over the world.

 I make cranberry sauce the way my mother-in-law taught me many years ago.
 I shared this recipe last year, but it is worth sharing again.

 1 cup sugar

-1 12-ounce package of fresh or frozen cranberries
+1 12 oz. package of fresh cranberries

 Combine sugar and water in a medium saucepan.
 Bring to a boil; add cranberries, return to boil.
 Reduce heat and boil gently for 10 minutes, stirring occasionally.